What do you enjoy most about the work you do?

 Tell us about your family.

-I'm an only child and was raised in Manhattan but attended school on Long Island and took the train in on weekends.
-At a certain age my mom grew concerned because the doorman wasn't able to report my whereabouts so I went to live with my grandparents.
-I've had the best of both worlds, living in the city and also growing up in and around the Adirondack Mountains.
+I’m an only child raised in Manhattan but attended school on Long Island and took the train in on weekends.
+Later, I went to live with my grandparents in upstate New York.
+I’ve had the best of both worlds, living in the city and growing up near the Adirondack Mountains.
+My wife and I are the proud parents of two furry brothers we adopted in recent years.
+They run our household.

 What are some of the things hardly anyone else knows?